Laminator: Verifiable ML Property Cards using Hardware-assisted Attestations: Related Work

 \section{Related Work}

-\textbf{ML for Auditing.} Several ML based techniques can be used for auditing ML models.
-For instance, membership inference attacks have been repurposed to be used for auditing by checking if data, requested to be removed as part of right to be forgotten, belongs to training data~\cite{auditingMIA,miao2021audio}.
-However, such membership inference attacks have been shown to be unreliable and thereby lack effectiveness~\cite{rezaei2021difficulty,miaRepudiation}.
-Similarly, distribution inference attacks can be repurposed to be used for inference-based property attestation~\cite{duddu2023attesting,juarez2022black}.
-However, these approaches lack effectiveness as well~\cite{duddu2023attesting}.
-Further, Jia et al.~\cite{jia2021proof} propose proof of training to identify whether a model was trained on a specific training dataset.
-However, several subsequent works have shown that these approaches can be easily evaded and are not effective~\cite{PoLbroken,zhang2022adversarial}.
-Hence, current ML based approaches for auditing are not reliable and robust.
+\textbf{ML-based Auditing.} Several ML-based techniques, such as membership inference attacks, are used for auditing models by checking if data requested for removal under the right to be forgotten belongs to the training set~\cite{auditingMIA,miao2021audio}.
+Distribution inference attacks can also be used for inference-based property attestation~\cite{duddu2023attesting,juarez2022black}.
+Both membership inference and distribution inference are unreliable and ineffective for auditing~\cite{rezaei2021difficulty,miaRepudiation,duddu2023attesting}.
+Jia et al.~\cite{jia2021proof} propose proof of training to verify if a model was trained on a specific dataset.
+However, it can be easily evaded~\cite{PoLbroken,zhang2022adversarial}.
+Thus, ML-based techniques are unreliable for auditing.

-\textbf{Certified ML.} Several prior works provide a ``certificate'' which is basically a bound on the accuracy in presence of adversarial examples (see a survey by Li et al.~\cite{li2023sok}).
-Further, implementation of differential privacy could have bugs due to which the actual privacy bounds are not the same as the claimed bounds.
-Several works have been proposed to audit differentially private models~\cite{steinke2024privacy,jagielski2020auditing,nasr2023tight}.
-Finally, bounds to guarantee group and individual fairness can also be generated~\cite{jin2022input,khedr2023certifair,urban20}.
-These bounds on different ML properties can be generated using randomized smoothing over the inputs or model parameters, or using formal theory.
-However, the threat model for these approaches are different from ours: these works implicitly assume that the prover who generates the proofs is honest while we assume the prover can be malicious.
-We instead rely on hardware as the root of trust.
+\textbf{Certified ML.} Several works provide ``certificates'' as accuracy bounds in the presence of adversarial examples (e.g., Li et al.~\cite{li2023sok}).
+Differential privacy implementations may have bugs, leading to mismatched privacy bounds, prompting audits of such models~\cite{steinke2024privacy,jagielski2020auditing,nasr2023tight}.
+Additionally, bounds for group and individual fairness can be generated~\cite{jin2022input,khedr2023certifair,urban20}.
+These bounds are generated using randomized smoothing or formal theory.
+This is an orthogonal problem as attestation attestation guarantees the computations done, not their correctness.
+For instance, attestation of differential privacy training only confirms that differential privacy was used, not whether its implementation or guarantee is correct.